LambdaSharp/ApiGateway-Challenge/README.md

   Be sure to `Deploy` the Api!
 Action drop down, `Deploy Api` on every change.

-  Chrome console will throw an error about if origin is not set (also see level 1 javascript hint): `Access-Control-Allow-Origin` or ``
+  Chrome console will throw an error about origin if not set (also see level 1 javascript hint): `Access-Control-Allow-Origin`

-  Check the CloudWatch for Lambda log events.
+  Check CloudWatch for Lambda log events.

 </details>